paws-r/paws/docs/credentials.md

 ---

-## Use multifactor authentication
+## Use multifactor authentication when assuming a role

-To use multifactor authentication when assuming a role, specify in the AWS config file the MFA serial number in `mfa_serial`.
+To use multifactor authentication (MFA) when assuming a role, specify in the AWS config file the MFA serial number in `mfa_serial`.
 When assuming the role, Paws will prompt you to enter your MFA token code.

 An example specifying MFA along with `source_profile` is below.